Edward Renouf (chemist): Life and career

-Edward Renouf was born at Lowville, New York on September 4, 1846, the son of Rev. Edward Augustus Renouf (1818–1913) and his wife, Harriet Fuller Lester (1822–1862).
+Edward Renouf was born at Lowville, New York, on September 4, 1846, the son of Rev. Edward Augustus Renouf and his wife, Harriet Fuller Lester.
 The father was born at Boston, Massachusetts in 1818, attended the Boston Grammar School, the Boston Latin School (enrolled 1829), and Harvard College (A.B.
 1838, M.A.
 1841).
-He was ordained a priest in the Protestant Episcopal Church in 1842, and according to one obituary, Rev. Renouf enjoyed traveling, "…had visited almost all the countries in the world, and had become familiar with their languages and the habits of their peoples."
-He seemingly bequeathed these peripatetic habits to his son, who lived in Europe much of his adult life; and to his grandson Vincent Adams Renouf (1876–1910) who was born in Germany, grew up there, and for several years taught history at a Chinese university.
+He was ordained a priest in the Protestant Episcopal Church in 1842, and according to one obituary, Rev. Renouf enjoyed traveling, "had visited almost all the countries in the world, and had become familiar with their languages and the habits of their peoples."
+He seemingly bequeathed these peripatetic habits to his son, who lived in Europe much of his adult life; and to his grandson Vincent Adams Renouf who was born in Germany, grew up there, and for several years taught history at a Chinese university.

 In 1857, the younger Edward Renouf enrolled in the Boston Latin School.
-In 1863, he went abroad to study at Heidelberg, Jena and Munich, and in 1880, received the degree of Doctor of Philosophy from the University of Freiberg.
-He began his career as an assistant professor, teaching chemistry at the University of Munich, where he remained until 1885, when he returned to the United States to join the faculty of Johns Hopkins University.
+In 1863, he went abroad to study at Heidelberg University, the University of Jena, and the Ludwig-Maximilians-Universität München, and in 1880, received the degree of Doctor of Philosophy from the University of Freiberg.
+He began his career as an assistant professor, teaching chemistry at the Ludwig-Maximilians-Universität München, where he remained until 1885, when he returned to the United States to join the faculty of Johns Hopkins University.
 In 1886, he became an associate professor, and in 1892 full professor.
 In 1887, Renouf translated Jacob Volhard's Experiments in General Chemistry.
 In 1894, he wrote Inorganic Preparations, both of which were used as textbooks by the chemistry department at Johns Hopkins.
 He taught there until he retired in 1911.